-The law restricts health care for asylum seekers to instances “of acute diseases or pain”, in which “necessary medical or dental treatment has to be provided including medication, bandages and other benefits necessary for convalescence, recovery, or alleviation of disease or necessary services addressing consequences of illnesses.”
+The law restricts health care for asylum seekers during the first 18 months of stay to instances “of acute diseases or pain”, in which “necessary medical or dental treatment has to be provided including medication, bandages and other benefits necessary for convalescence, recovery, or alleviation of disease or necessary services addressing consequences of illnesses.”
 Furthermore, vaccination and “necessary preventive medical check-ups” shall be provided.
 The law further contains a special provision for pregnant women and women who have recently given birth.
 They are entitled to “medical and nursing help and support”, including midwife assistance.
 In addition, the law states that further benefits can be granted “if they are indispensable in an individual case to secure health”.

 The term “necessary treatment” within the meaning of the law has not conclusively been defined but is often considered to mean only medical care that is absolutely unavoidable.
 However, the wording of the law suggests that health care for asylum seekers must not be limited to “emergency care” since the law refers to acute diseases or pain as grounds for necessary treatment.
 Accordingly, it has been argued that a limitation of treatment to acute diseases is not in accordance with the law.
 If chronic diseases cause pain, they have to be treated as well.
 There remains a dispute, however, as to what treatment is necessary in these cases, i.e. if the treatment of pain requires treatment of the causes of the chronic disease, or if a more cost-effective treatment option (usually medication) that eliminates the pain, at least temporarily, is sufficient.
 It has been reported that necessary but expensive diagnostic measures or therapies are not always granted by local authorities, which argue that only “elementary” or “vital” medical care would be covered by the law.